 - Official transcripts KULeuven are usually received in late August or early September.
 Due to this delay, students are often not able to be considered for dean’s list that semester.

 Length of Stay

-- This is a two semester program only.
+- This is a year-long (two-semester) program only.